 South Dakota Car Insurance

-Auto Insurance In South Dakota
+Car Insurance In South Dakota

 South Dakota is perhaps best known as the home of the Badlands, the Black Hills, and Mount Rushmore.
 It is also known for the annual Sturgis Motorcycle Rally held in Sturgis, SD, which attracts hundreds of thousands of visitors every summer.
-Wherever your destination lies in South Dakota, make sure you have the right car insurance for your vehicle.
+Wherever your destination lies, make sure you have the right car insurance in South Dakota for your vehicle.
 The following information will help you make an informed decision as you get a South Dakota car insurance quote online.

-South Dakota Auto Insurance—Mandatory Coverages
+South Dakota Car Insurance—Mandatory Coverages

 All motorists are required to carry the following minimum insurance coverage levels in South Dakota:

 - Bodily Injury: $25,000 per person and $50,000 per accident

 - Uninsured Motorist: $25,000 per person and $50,000 per accident

 - Underinsured Motorist: $25,000 per person and $50,000 per accident

 South Dakota Teen Driving Laws